 Use concrete language

-When supporting children with grief due to the death of a loved one, use the words dead and died.
+When supporting children with grief sue to a death, use the words dead and died.
 Avoid euphemisms such as “passed away,” “we lost them,” or “they went to sleep.”
 Children are often concrete thinkers, so it can be helpful to give them concrete language.

 Answer the questions they ask